aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Format Number of Chart Data Label

 Using [ChartDataLabel.number_format](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/chartdatalabel/number_format/) you are able to specify number formatting of a single data label of the chart.

-The code example given below shows how to format a number of the data label.
+The following code example shows how to format a number of the data label:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-FormatNumberOfDataLabel.py" >}}

 ## How to Set Chart Axis Properties

 If you want to work with chart axis, scaling, and display units for the value axis, please use [ChartAxis](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/chartaxis/), [AxisDisplayUnit](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/axisdisplayunit/), and [AxisScaling](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/axisscaling/) classes.

-The code example given below shows how to define X and Y-axis properties.
+The following code example shows how to define X and Y-axis properties:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-DefineXYAxisProperties.py" >}}

 ### How to Set Date Time Value of Axis

-The following code example shows how to set date/time values to axis properties.
+The following code example shows how to set date/time values to axis properties:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetDateTimeValuesToAxis.py" >}}

 ### How to Format Number Value of Axis

-The following code example shows how to change the format of numbers on the value axis.
+The following code example shows how to change the format of numbers on the value axis:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetNumberFormatForAxis.py" >}}

 ### How to Set Bounds of Axis

 The [AxisBound](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/axisbound/) class represents a minimum or maximum bound of axis values.
 Bound can be specified as a numeric, date-time or a special "auto" value.

-The following code example shows how to set bounds of an axis.
+The following code example shows how to set bounds of an axis:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetboundsOfAxis.py" >}}

 ### How to Set Interval Unit Between Labels

-The following code example shows how to set the interval unit between labels on an axis.
+The following code example shows how to set the interval unit between labels on an axis:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetIntervalUnitBetweenLabelsOnAxis.py" >}}

 ### How to Hide Chart Axis

 If you want to show or hide the chart axis, you can simply achieve this by setting the value of [ChartAxis.hidden](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/chartaxis/hidden/) property.

-The following code example shows how to hide the Y-axis of the chart.
+The following code example shows how to hide the Y-axis of the chart:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-HideChartAxis.py" >}}

 ### How to Align Chart Label

 If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of [ChartAxis.tick_label_alignment](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/chartaxis/tick_label_alignment/) property.

-The following code example shows how to tick label alignment.
+The following code example shows how to tick label alignment:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-TickMultiLineLabelAlignment.py" >}}